StrEnum/StrEnum/README.md

 StrEnum targets .NET Standard 2.0 and has no external dependencies.

+StrEnum-based enums can be used with EF Core with the help of the [StrEnum.EntityFrameworkCore](https://github.com/StrEnum/StrEnum.EntityFrameworkCore/) package.

 ## How do I install it?

 You can install [StrEnum](https://www.nuget.org/packages/StrEnum/) using the .NET CLI: